wildarch/mono/experiments/columnar/README.md

 - Union: Only possible if all children include the same operation, and has not perf. benefit.
   We ignore it.

+### Join Order Optimization
+We start by looking for equi-join possibilities: Cases where the join can be expressed using a set of equality predicates between columns on the left-hand side and the right-hand side.
+This will cover almost all common joins (the remaining cases can fall back to a simple cartesian product).
+In some cases a bit of arithmetic (basically preprocessing one of the join sides) is needed before we can compare the columns: this computation needs to be moved outside the join tree first.

+We can then extract the join tree and run any standard optimizer algorithm on it.

 ### Common Sub Expression Elimination
 Common sub expressions may occur between arithmetic to produce columns and selection predicates.
 This can be resolved once selection vectors are made explicit.